mpeeples2008/ArchNetSci/_book/05-visualization.md

 write(dj, "network.json")
 ```

-To see a live version of this tool in action [check here](https://aviz.fr/Research/Nodetrix).
+Here is a live demo of the Nodetrix Application in use with the Cibola technological similarity data.
+To see a full screen version of this tool in action [click here](https://mattpeeples.net/nodetrix/).

+<iframe src="https://mattpeeples.net/nodetrix/" width="672" height="600px" data-external="1"></iframe>

 ### Figure 6.21: The Filmstrip Approach {- #Figure_6_21}